 Other than in the recent past, when moving was an exceptional experience and journeys were finite, today more people move for temporary periods of time and in multiple directions, driven by curiosity, material need or practical necessity.
 This creates a new complex geography where people with different perspectives, values and modernities repeatedly criss-cross each other.
 In such a context, other forms of collectivity and ways of relating to space emerge, which require and shape new combinations of geographic distance and intimacy, physical proximity and knowledge and familiarity.

-In a great variety of formats and approaches, the artists in the exhibition use intimate actions, poetic imagination and storytelling as strategies to deal with the complexity of reality in a constructive manner.
-Extended networks and the plurality of time and space are used as opportunities to challenge and propose new ways of being and to produce meanings in a creative and imaginative atmosphere.
+The artists in the exhibition used intimate actions, poetic imagination and storytelling as strategies to deal with the complexity of reality and the plurality of time and space.

-Theatrum Orbis Terrarum is a collection of photographs taken by the artist during her travels all over the world.
-Intended partly as research material to develop site-specific works and partly as a personal investigation, a selection of this archive will be publically shown for the first time as work in its own right, in the form of a slide-projection and posters.
+Marjolijn Dijkman presented Theatrum Orbis Terrarum, a collection of photographs taken by the artist during her travels all over the world.
 While confirming Dijkman’s interest in the nature of public space, this work also attempts to map connections and similarities among different places in the world.
-The artist takes inspiration from Ortelius’ Theatrum Orbis Terrarum (Theatre of the world), which is considered the first atlas in the modern sense.
+The artist took inspiration from Ortelius’ Theatrum Orbis Terrarum (Theatre of the world), which is considered the first atlas in the modern sense.
 But other than Ortelius, Dijkman categorises the images according to personal criteria instead of objective and fixed categories.
 Those categories are subject to shifts and expansion, influenced by new explorations and encounters.

 TENT Young Curator

-The TENT Young Curator Programme offers young curators the opportunity to get acquainted with the Rotterdam art world.
-This year’s Young Curator is Angela Serino (IT) who participated in the Curatorial Programme of the Appel, Amsterdam.
+The TENT Young Curator Programme offered young curators the opportunity to get acquainted with the Rotterdam art world.